leanneduyck/lists/README.md

 Overview:
 The Shopping Lists App is a mobile application built with React Native and Expo, designed to help users manage their shopping lists efficiently.
 The app allows users to create, update, and view shopping lists.
-It supports offline functionality, ensuring that users can access their lists even without an internet connection.
+It supports offline functionality (AsyncStorage), ensuring that users can access their lists even without an internet connection.
 Firebase Firestore is used for backend services, providing real-time data synchronization and offline data persistence.

 Key Features: